-Written by Jessie Pitts on 2010-08-26.
+Written by Olivia Puddicombe on 2010-10-05.
 Posted in Reviews from Past Volunteers

-Written by Voluntario Global on 2010-05-28.
+Written by Jessie Pitts on 2010-08-31.
 Posted in Reviews from Past Volunteers

 Voluntario Global helps local communities by being available to discuss anything that local organizations need, and offering ideas for further change and development.